EC-Release/oci/k8s/README.md

       # the vln setting only valid when agent mode "-mod" is either "client" or "gw:client"
       vln:
         enabled: false
-        # the remote keypair indicates the vlan deployment strategy.
+        # the "remote" keypair indicates the vlan deployment strategy.
 When default to true,
         # the vlan setup will ignore the "ips" setting, and instead simulate only the "ports"-
         # setting via a series of service/pod remote to the client application.
 In the remote-
         # useage, to make the "ips" setting working correcly, it is up to the client application's-